<-Items Go to ToC Protocols->

 Identify Service to Identify Data and Qualifier as Stream.

-Locate Service to MM-Anim the MM-Added Persona.
+Locate Service to MM-Animate the MM-Added Persona.

 Export-Import Service to MU-Actuate the MM-Animated Persona at a U-Location.